Cindy597/msan622/homework1/README.md

 Plot3: Used the genre column in the movies dataset to generate a small-multiples scatterplot using the facet_wrap() function such that budget is shown on the x-axis and rating is shown on the y-axis

 ![IMAGE](hw1-multiples.png)

 I used `facet_wrap(~genre,nrow=3)` to generate this multiples scatterplot.
-Since there are 9 types of genre, I got perfect 3x3 grid of panels by setting `nrow=3`.
+Since there are 9 types of movies, I got perfect 3x3 grid of panels by setting `nrow=3`.
 As plot 1, I rescaled the movie budgets from dollar to million unit to improve the readability of the intensive xlab.
 Also, I kept the same point size, theme, and color in this plot as plot 1, which made my plots kind of consistent with each other.
 Last, people may confused about so many subplots, I did not remove the legend since the legend title clearly showed that the data was grouped by 'Genre'.